 Generally speaking, you want your win rate to be as high as possible.
 The higher your win rate, the more efficient your sales function is.
 A high win rate means that you’re successfully converting your leads into customers.
-If your win rate is low, it’s because you’re not generating enough leads, perhaps due to a poorly equipped sales team or an inefficient pipeline.
+If your win rate is low, you’re not generating enough leads, perhaps due to a poorly equipped sales team or an inefficient pipeline.

 Your sales team could need more training, or perhaps, your lead magnet isn’t strong enough.
-If none of these issues manifest, there’s clearly something wrong with your sales process.
+If none of these issues manifest, there’s something wrong with your sales process.
 Thankfully, there are several ways to aim higher and win more customers by adjusting your LinkedIn campaign (more on that later)!

 It’s common for businesses to have a wide range of win rates for different lead-generation campaigns.
 On the bright side, measuring win rate is relatively simple, but there’s a catch.
 You’ll need to identify a few key metrics first:

-Once you have these three metrics, you can plug them into the following formula to calculate win rate:
+Once you have these three metrics, you can plug them into the following formula to calculate the win rate:

 Win rate = (Number of Paying Customers Obtained from a Campaign) / (Number of Total Leads from the Campaign) x 100